Billing Logic¶

 Billing Item Statistics

-The number of new trace_id
+Hourly interval statistics for the number of new trace_id

-entries added within an hour is counted hourly.
+added within an hour.

-Cost Calculation Formula: Daily cost = (Actual billed quantity / 1,000,000) * Corresponding unit price
+Cost Calculation Formula: Daily cost = Actual billed quantity/1000000 * Corresponding unit price

 Application Performance Profile¶

-- Enabling APM Profile data collection
+- Enable application performance monitoring Profile data collection

 Billing Item Statistics

-Cost Calculation Formula: Daily cost = (Actual billed quantity / 10,000) * Corresponding unit price
+Cost Calculation Formula: Daily cost = Actual billed quantity/10000 * Corresponding unit price

 Warning

-Profile data mainly consists of two parts: basic attribute data + Profile analysis files.
+Profile data mainly consists of two parts: Basic Attribute Data + Profile Analysis Files:

 If the analysis file is smaller than the limit, it is still counted as 1 entry.